imarsman/concur/README.md

-# goparallel
+# concur

 A parallel workalike in `golang`, though it is not really a parallel workalike.
 It is more like a line processing tool with the option of shell execution and the application of an `awk` script.
 One benefit is the ability to run commands against input in parallel, similar to the `parallel` and `xargs` utilities.

 `parallel` excels at producing lists of text values that can be used to do many amazing things when they are integrated into shell commands.
-The implementation of `goparallel` is more deterministic, with one predictable set of inputs for each line processed.
+The implementation of `concur` is more deterministic, with one predictable set of inputs for each line processed.
 There is no real re-arranging of input lists beyond randomization.

-`goparallel` involves lists that can be used for input and those lists can be used to produce text values that are integrated into shell commands. `goparallel` is not as focussed on producing varied sets of values to be used in commands.
-All lists in `goparallel` are cycled through with the longest list defining how many operations to perform.
+`concur` involves lists that can be used for input and those lists can be used to produce text values that are integrated into shell commands. `concur` is not as focussed on producing varied sets of values to be used in commands.
+All lists in `concur` are cycled through with the longest list defining how many operations to perform.
 If there is a shorter list and its members are fully used the list will cycle back to the starting point.

 List of input using the `-a` flag (which can be used repeatedly to result in separate input lists) can be arbitrary